 29 Competition Specific Rules take precedence over any other Rules.

-The Competition Specific Rules are formulated for specific local conditions to improve safety, fairness and administration and are considered to be in the best interests of the competing pilots.
+These Competition Specific Rules are formulated for specific local conditions to improve safety, fairness and administration and are considered to be in the best interests of the competing pilots.

-THE NZHGPA Competition Riles can be found here :- https://docs.google.com/viewer?a=v&pid=sites&srcid=bnpoZ3BhLm9yZy5uenxuemhncGF8Z3g6MWIwMmQ1MjYxZmIwOGY0Yw
+THE NZHGPA Competition Riles can be found on the NZHGPA website.